gakalmar/Notes/16_SQL.md

         - `Microsoft.Data.Sqlite`
     - Establish data connection in `Program` class `Main` function:

-            // USE CONNECTION STRING
-            string workDir = AppDomain.CurrentDomain.BaseDirectory;
-            var dbFile = $"{workDir}Resources\\Users.db";

-            IUserRepository userRepository = new UserRepository(dbFile);        // Initialize with `dbFile` if the connection is created within for each query

-            // USE SQLITECONNECTION TYPE TO ESTABLISH CONNECTION: var connectionString = "Data Source=C:\\path\\to\\your\\folder\\authenticator.db";      // A better way is to store the information as an environment variable, and the call it from there (more advanced topic!) using var connection = new SqliteConnection(connectionString);
+            // USE SQLITECONNECTION TYPE TO ESTABLISH CONNECTION: (This is also in step 4, showing the complete code)

+            var connectionString = "Data Source=C:\\path\\to\\your\\folder\\authenticator.db";      // A better way is to store the information as an environment variable, and the call it from there (more advanced topic!) using var connection = new SqliteConnection(connectionString);
             connection.Open();

-            UserRepository userRepository = new UserRepository(connection); // proper connection
+            IUserRepository userRepository = new UserRepository(connection); // proper connection

 3. Create `UserRepository` class and add basic user operations:
     - This class will handle database operations related to users, such as creating new users, validating existing users, etc: